Summary

 The users?

-2) Members who will use the web app on the frontend
+- Members utilizing the web app on the frontend.

-3) Visitors who will use the web app on the frontend
+- Visitors accessing the web app on the frontend.

 Goals